No products in the cart

 FREE - USPS priority shipping

-KPV, the C-terminal peptide stretch of alpha-melanocyte-stimulating hormone (alpha-MSH), has been explored for photoprotective properties, effect against ischemia, sexual influences, and benefits on feeding behavior, anti-inflammatory properties, and energy homeostasis.
-It can be introduced through oral, intravenous, and transdermal routes.
+KPV, the C-terminal peptide stretch of alpha-melanocyte-stimulating hormone (alpha-MSH), has been explored for its potential photoprotective properties, possible effects against ischemia, sexual influences, and other possible benefits on feeding behavior, anti-inflammatory properties, and energy homeostasis.
+It has been studied via oral, intravenous, and transdermal routes of administration.

 Synonyms: MSH(11-13), ACTH(11-13), alpha-MSH(11-13)